Find Trade Colleges

 Top Wisconsin Trade Schools for an Award Taking 1 to 4 Years in Culinary Arts

 Our analysis found Madison Area Technical College to be the best school for culinary arts students who want to pursue a undergraduate certificate in Wisconsin.
-Madison College is a fairly large public school located in the city of Madison.
+Madison College is a fairly large public school located in the large city of Madison.

 On average, culinary arts graduates from Madison College take out $12,047 in student loans while working on their Undergraduate Certificate.